 So far, Election Projection’s track record has been pretty good, I think.
 In 2004, EP’s formula projected Bush would win 289 electoral votes.
 He won 286.
 Formulas for the 2006 mid-term Senate and House elections picked the GOP to lose the House and the Senate.
 In fact, my formula’s projection for the Senate picked every seat correctly and missed only Minnesota among the gubernatorial races that year.
 In 2008, the formula projected a solid victory for Barack Obama – though he did even better than my numbers suggested by taking North Carolina (my projected margin was less than 0.5% off – grrr) and Indiana.
 Still, 48 out of 50 ain’t too shabby.
 In 2010, Election Projection’s House projections were closer than any other major prognosticating website.
 EP predicted Republicans would bag a net of 64 new seats, a monumental shift in the balance of power.
 When all the votes were counted, they had gained 63.

 In 2012, Election Projection foretold Obama’s re-election, missing only Florida in the process – again the projection was just fractionally off.
 At 49/50 correct, 2012 was EP’s best presidential prognostication so far.
 EP’s Senate projections ended up at 31 out of 33 correct.
 And I missed just one governor’s race (Montana), though there were a limited number of gubernatorial contests that year (11).
 Finally, the House projections here gave Democrats 195 seats (a gain of 2), underestimating them a bit.
-They ended up with 201 seats, an 8-seat net gain.Last cycle, President Obama’s tough sixth-year midterm election, EP’s projections once again proved keenly accurate.
+They ended up with 201 seats, an 8-seat net gain.During President Obama’s tough sixth-year midterm election in 2014, EP’s projections once again proved keenly accurate.
 Out of 506 Senate, House and gubernatorial elections on tap in 2014, EP missed just 16.
 That’s a 96.8% accuracy rate.
-With 10+ years of experience projecting elections to draw on, I’m hoping 2016 will be another successful election prognosticating season.
+And 2016 proved to be EP’s best year so far, in terms of percentage of correct calls.
+Even though, like almost everyone, I didn’t see Trump’s historic victory in the numbers, I did call 97.2% of projected races correctly (517 out of 532).
+With 12+ years of experience projecting elections to draw on, I’m hoping future elections will continue to be marked by election prognosticating success.

 “Nom de Blog”